mrklingon/Eratosthenes/README.md

 * ESieve.py - CircuitPython for finding all primes < 1000 - copy to code.py
 * ESievePlus.py - CircuitPython for finding all primes < 8000 - copy to code.py

 All three of the above will flash colored lights while searching for the prime numbers.
 When done, A will pick a random prime and display it, first in binary, then digit-by-digit in decimal version.
-Pressing B will step through all of the primes if found, displaying in binary.
+Pressing B will step through all of the primes it found, displaying in binary.
 Touch A1 to display the last random prime it found.